A mother's fight against exploitation

 First he was caught shoplifting.
 Then he went missing for weeks.
 When he got home he wouldn’t talk about it.
-The officers that found him suspected he was being groomed.
+The officers that found him suspected he was being groomed by criminals - befriended, manipulated and forced to steal.
 Jenny didn’t know what to do.

 ‘I made the difficult decision to leave my home and eventually my job, to help my son escape the vicious circle of returning to his groomer.’